ang9009/polaroids/README.md

 docker-compose up
 ```

 Refer to the docker compose file for port information.
+If you are running this
+on a Mac with a Silicon chip, you may have to turn on "use Rosetta for x86/amd64
+emulation on Apple Silicon" on Docker Desktop.

 ## Folder structure